-Net realized gains on sales of investments were \$30 million and \$8 million for the quarters ended March 31, 2015 and 2014, respectively.
-We do not forecast sales of investments as we generally expect to invest for long term gains, however, from time to time, we may sell assets to create liquidity necessary to pursue new opportunities, achieve targeted leverage ratios as well as for gains when prices indicate a sale is most beneficial to us, or is the most prudent course of action to maintain a targeted risk adjusted yield for our investors
+Net realized gains on sales of investments were \$10 million and \$39 million for the quarters and six months ended June 30, 2015, respectively as compared to losses of \$4 million and gains of \$4 million for the quarters and six months ended June 30, 2014, respectively.
+We do not forecast sales of investments as we generally expect to invest for long term gains, however, from time to time, we may sell assets to create liquidity necessary to pursue new opportunities, achieve targeted leverage ratios as well as for gains when prices indicate a sale is most beneficial to us, or is the most prudent course of action to maintain a targeted risk adjusted yield for our investors.

-Also during the first quarter of 2014, the company purchased \$54 million of securitized debt collateralized by non-agency RMBS for cash payments of \$56 million.
+During the second quarter of 2015, the company called \$236 million of securitized debt collateralized by non-agency RMBS at par for cash payments of \$231 million.
+During the first quarter of 2014, the company purchased \$54 million of securitized debt collateralized by non-agency RMBS for cash payments of \$56 million.
 When the Company acquires its outstanding debt, it extinguishes the outstanding debt and recognizes a gain or loss based on the difference between the carrying value of the debt and the cost to acquire the debt.
-This acquisition resulted in a net loss of \$2 million which is reflected in the Consolidated Statement of Operations and Comprehensive Income as a loss on extinguishment of debt during the quarter ended March 31, 2014.
+These debt extinguishments resulted in a gain of \$5 million in 2015 and a loss of \$2 million for the same period of 2014, which is reflected in the Consolidated Statement of Operations and Comprehensive Income as a loss on extinguishment of debt during the quarter and six months ended June 30, 2015 and 2014, respectively.